dmcevoy/climate_indices/README.md

 ## Climate Indicators for everyone

 This project includes code to compute climate indicators, and is an attempt to provide implementations which are useful to a wide range of users.

+Below are the currently provided climate indicators, which provide a geographical and temporal picture of the severity of precipitation and temperature anomalies:

+* **SPI**: indicator of the sigma from the scaled values' fitted to a distribution (either gamma or Pearson type III) for each time step, input is total precipitation
+* **SPEI**: indicator of the sigma from the scaled values' fitted to a distribution (either gamma or Pearson type III) for each time step, input is total precipitation and temperature, as an intermediate step PET values are computed from temperature and can be provided as secondary output
+* **PET**: potential evapotranspiration, computed using [Thornthwaite's equation](https://en.wikipedia.org/wiki/Potential_evaporation).

-We welcome you to explore, make suggestions, and contribute to our code.
+We welcome you to use, make suggestions, and contribute to our code.

 ## Get involved
 We’re happy for you to get involved!